musman78664/Web-Design-Challenge/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard (Latitude)

 ## Background

-Create a website using HTML and CSS primarily from Bootstrap code snippets.
-This page will be deployed to GitHub as html files.
+Web Visualization Dashboard of weather in 500+ cities at different latitude.
+The visualizations show temperature, humidity, cloudiness, and wind speed using HTML, CSS and Bootstrap.